Michel Lullin de Chateauvieux

-Michel Lullin de Châteauvieux (Genève, 15 September 1695 - Genève, 19 March 1781) was a Genevan nobleman, agronomist and experimenter on agriculture, known for the design of many agricultural instruments.
+Michel Lullin de Châteauvieux (15 September 1695 - 19 March 1781) was a Genevan politician, agronomist and experimenter on agriculture, known for the design of many agricultural instruments.

 Biography

-Michel Lullin de Chateauvieux was born in Geneva, Republic of Geneva where his father Charles Lullin de Chateauvieux (1669-1761), descendant of a patrician family, was working as counselor and trustee.
-He took his studies in philosophy at the University of Geneva.
+Michel Lullin de Chateauvieux was born into a patrician family in Geneva, Republic of Geneva.
+He was the son of Charles Lullin de Chateauvieux (1669-1761), a councilor and syndic of Geneva, and Marthe Humbert.
+Lullin studied philosophy at the Academy of Geneva and began working as a lawyer in 1714.
+He inherited from his father the seigneuries of Châteauvieux, Challex (Pays de Gex) and Confignon.

-In 1714 M. de Chateauvieux started working as lawyer and became counsellor in 1738.
+Lullin began his political career as châtelain of Peney and councilor in 1738.
 During the riots of 1734, he, Pierre Mussard and Jean-Louis Du Pan commissioned Jean-Jacques Burlamaqui to report on the notices of appeal of the old citizens (citoyens) and of the new citizens (bourgeois).
-He became trustee of the city council of Geneva three times in the period between 1740 and 1748.
-Between 1752 and 1777 he was premier of the syndic of the canton of Geneva seven times.
+Lullin served three terms as Syndic of the Republic of Geneva in the period between 1740 and 1748, and seven terms as First Syndic between 1752 and 1777.

-M. de Chateauvieux devoted much of his spare time to agricultural experiments, corresponded internationally with Henri Louis Duhamel du Monceau from France on agricultural matters, and co-founded the "Société pour l'encouragement des Arts et de l'Agriculture" (Society for the Encouragement of Arts and Agriculture) in 1763/1776.
+Lullin devoted much of his spare time to agricultural experiments, corresponded internationally with Henri Louis Duhamel du Monceau from France on agricultural matters, and co-founded the "Société pour l'encouragement des Arts et de l'Agriculture" (Society for the Encouragement of Arts and Agriculture) in 1763/1776.
 Among the many agricultural instruments he designed and improved was a seed drill invented in 1754.
 He corresponded about his work with Henri Louis Duhamel du Monceau, who published some of these letters in his Traité de la culture des terres suivant les principes de M. Tull, Anglois.
 (Treaty of land cultivation following the principles of the English Mr. Tull) in 6 volumes, 1750-56.
-M. de Chateauvieux also corresponded with other scientists of his time, such as Jean-Jacques Rousseau, Voltaire, and George Washington.
+Lullin also corresponded with other scientists of his time, such as Jean-Jacques Rousseau, Voltaire, and George Washington.